bobross96/fyp-test/README.md

 - Connected to backend with proxy to server side localhost
 - Added full calendar library for schedule, connected add events to db
 - Added mat dialog to trigger on handle date events for user to post task to db
+- Added function that takes in Semester Start date to calculate NTU Calendar Week Number